tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 ![](img/GlobalsAutoload.png)

 > aside negative
-> If you plan to use this or a similar script in your own project, you will also need to add the script `Autoload`.
+> If you plan to use this or a similar script in your own project, you will also need to add the script to `Autoload` in **Project Settings**.

 ### Globals in Remote Scene Tree View